 Dafo Vehicle’s systems are easy to maintain and refill on-site, reducing downtime and operational costs as machines often operate in remote places.

 The Dafo Vehicle fire suppression system consists of four integrated elements; Detection, Alarm, Suppression and Control, which work together in a coordinated, fast and efficient way to suppress fires.
 The detection system consists of a linear heat detector wire.
 It has a fixed temperature sensor with an alarm signal triggered when the activation temperature of 180°C is reached.
 This signal punctures the burst disc of the propellant gas cartridge, which releases nitrogen into the agent container.

 The Forrex liquid is distributed to the nozzles through the pipe system.
 At the same time, the alarm system is activated, and an alarm horn in the vehicle and a light signal in the panel will warn the driver.
 The liquid agent will push away the oxygen, cool down the overheated engine parts, impregnate the burning material, stick to surfaces and effectively prevent re-ignition.
 The Forrex is non-corrosive and environmentally friendly.

 The control unit has a Real-time Clock and Event Log that allows access to historical data, making it possible to analyze previous events.

-In Sweden, insurance companies demand on-board fire suppression systems for combine harvesters.
-The Dafo Vehicle fire protection system is particularly effective for combine harvesters, where a combination of fibrous materials with oils and fuels can cause severe fires.
+In Sweden, insurance companies demand on-board fire suppression systems for several types of agricultural machines.
+The Dafo Vehicle fire protection system is particularly effective for these machines, where a combination of fibrous materials with oils and fuels can cause severe fires.